Come retreat and create on

 Two-week to 3-month residencies.

 Upon acceptance, there is a $400 non-refundable confirmation deposit, and you are expected to pay your full residency fee one month before your residency starts.
-The full fee becomes non-refundable two weeks before the start of your residency.
+The full fee becomes non-refundable upon receipt.

 Flying in